 The seasons are changing here in Taiwan 台灣.
 It is getting cooler up north—and winter rain is sure to follow.
 People on the streets are starting to bundle up and some are even wearing parkas and such.
 I am holding onto summer as long as I can, sticking to short sleeves until I can’t stand it any longer.
 Admittedly it was rather chilly today—but it warms the cockles of my heart to play the role of oblivious nordic emissary here in subtropical Asia.

 Today I stepped out into the crisp afternoon air and noticed an unusually striking blue and white Christmas tree in front of the Taiwan Adventist Hospital 臺安醫院 in Sōngshān District 松山區.
-This apparition failed to stir within me feelings of nostalgia and holiday cheer.
-Instead there was something oddly alien about the scene, the same sort of feeling I have when I take a chance on something like french toast only to have it materialize at my table without ever coming into contact with someone who’s actually had french toast before.
-Yeah, it’s pretty close, but there’s something not quite right about it.
-(This is not a value judgement, by the way!)
+This apparition failed to stir within me any feelings of nostalgia and holiday cheer.
+Instead there was something oddly alienating about the scene, a feeling similar to what I sometimes experience when taking a chance on western food in the more remote parts of the nation.
+Imagine ordering “french toast” only to have it materialize at your table without ever coming into contact with anyone who’s actually had french toast before.
+It might be the same general idea but there’s something off about it.

 Yesterday I shot this moody photograph of Taipei 101, easily the most iconic landmark in Taiwan 台灣, while walking through the grounds of Sun Yat-sen Memorial Hall 國立國父紀念館 on my way to a haircut.
 It neatly captures something of the ambiguity of Taiwan’s unique political situation.
 Here we are all lost in the clouds, waiting for the nation’s wave function to collapse.